apache/opendal/docs/rfcs/0409-accessor-capabilities.md

 # Summary

-Add support for accessor capabilities so that users can check if a given accessor is capable of a given capability.
+Add support for accessor capabilities so that users can check if a given accessor is capable of a given ability.

 # Motivation